em4go/em4go/README.md

 ![Title Banner](photo_left.png)

-I'm a Data Science student 📚 at [Universitat Politècncia de València](https://www.upv.es).
+I'm a Data Science student 📚 at [Universitat Politècnica de València](https://www.upv.es).
 I am currently working on personal projects and keep self-learning about web development and machine learning.
 I'm also a track and field athlete 🏃🏽‍♂️😉

 <br/>